Infrastructure

 the current date (however, we recommend if possible committing newly created files first).<meta name="robots" content="noindex">

-ends with the enclosing directory, leaving out the index.html
+ends with the enclosing directory, leaving out the index.html.
+For example,

 The generate-sitemap action is for GitHub Pages sites, such that the repository contains the html, etc of the site itself, regardless of whether or not the html was generated by a static site generator or written by hand.
 For example, I use it for multiple Java project documentation sites, where most of the site is generated by javadoc.
 I also use it with my personal website, which is generated with a custom static site generator.
 As long as the repository for the GitHub Pages site contains the site as served (e.g., html files, pdf files, etc), the generate-sitemap action is applicable.